rota1001/milkv-baremetal-toolkit/README.md

 sudo apt install gcc-riscv64-unknown-elf
 ```
 ## Usage
 **Notice: For the convenience reason, I use some pre-build binaries.
-However, if you don't want to use the pre-build binaries for security reason, I will write a full tutorial of how to build these binaries from source.**
+However, if you don't want to use the pre-build binaries for security reason, I have made a [full tutorial](docs/toolchain.md) of how to build these binaries from source.**

 First, clone the repository.
 ```shell